Correspondence:

 Im not going to lie, most of the UK clients i deal with are based in london, but im not and its never been a problem.

-when i wasnt getting much work i thought that it was because i wasnt in london but it was really just a matter of establishing myself.
+i wasnt getting much work i thought that it was because i wasnt in

 It takes a while and my agents debut art have been instrumental in helping me to get work.